boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/oauth-2.0-support/index.md

     ![OAuth user data](/static/assets/site-administration/oauth-support/images/OAuth-user-data.png)

-If we need to import the OAuth 2.0 groups, we have to configure the group details while saving the OAuth authentication settings.
+If we need to import the OAuth 2.0 groups, we have to configure the group details when saving the OAuth authentication settings.

   ![OAuth Group setting](/static/assets/site-administration/oauth-support/images/OAuth-group-settings.png)

-The previous mentioned similar steps are applicable to configure the OAuth 2.0 support in User Management Server by logging into the URL `{Bold BI URL}/ums/administration/sso?view=oauth-settings` with admin credential.
+The previously mentioned similar steps are applicable to configure OAuth 2.0 support in the User Management Server by logging into the URL `{Bold BI URL}/ums/administration/sso?view=oauth-settings` with admin credentials.

-The following are the list of few OAuth 2.0 providers and that explains how to connect with the Bold BI application.
+The following is a list of a few OAuth 2.0 providers and an explanation of how to connect with the Bold BI application.

 * [Amazon Cognito](/security-configuration/single-sign-on/oauth-2.0-support/amazon-cognito/)
 * [Auth0](/security-configuration/single-sign-on/oauth-2.0-support/auth0/)
 * [Okta](/security-configuration/single-sign-on/oauth-2.0-support/okta/)
 * [OneLogin](/security-configuration/single-sign-on/oauth-2.0-support/onelogin/)

-The OAuth 2.0 support is provided in both the Bold BI sites and User Management Server.
-This support can be handled for each sites individually in the settings page by disabling the option as in the following screenshot.
+OAuth 2.0 support is provided in both the Bold BI sites and User Management Server.
+This support can be handled for each site individually on the settings page by disabling the option, as shown in the following screenshot.

 ![Enable OAuth support](/static/assets/site-administration/oauth-support/images/EnableOAuth.png)

 ## Set OAuth 2.0 as Default Authentication
-OAuth 2.0 can be set as default authentication when [OAuth 2.0 settings](/security-configuration/single-sign-on/oauth-2.0-support/#steps-to-configure-oauth-2.0-in-bold-bi) is enabled and saved.
-Follow these steps:
+To set OAuth 2.0 as the default authentication, enable and save the [OAuth 2.0 settings](/security-configuration/single-sign-on/oauth-2.0-support/#steps-to-configure-oauth-2.0-in-bold-bi) Follow these steps:

-1. In settings page, click **Authentication** tab and select **General**.
+1. On the settings page, click the **Authentication** tab and select **General**.

-2. Enable the **Enable Default Authentication** option and select the **OAuth 2.0** in default authentication provider as in the following screenshot.
+2. Enable the **Enable Default Authentication** option and select **OAuth 2.0** as the default authentication provider, as shown in the following screenshot.

     ![Enable OAuth Default Authentication](/static/assets/site-administration/oauth-support/images/oauth-default-authentication.png)

 ## Disabling OAuth 2.0 Settings

-When OAuth 2.0 is set as default authentication and try to disable the [OAuth 2.0 settings](/security-configuration/single-sign-on/oauth-2.0-support/#steps-to-configure-oauth-2.0-in-bold-bi) will display below pop-up.
+When OAuth 2.0 is set as the default authentication, trying to disable the [OAuth 2.0 settings](/security-configuration/single-sign-on/oauth-2.0-support/#steps-to-configure-oauth-2.0-in-bold-bi) will display the following pop-up.
 Proceeding by clicking `Yes` will disable the [OAuth 2.0 default authentication](/security-configuration/single-sign-on/oauth-2.0-support/#set-oauth-2.0-as-default-authentication).

 ![Disable Default Authentication](/static/assets/site-administration/images/disable-default-authentication.png#width=60%)

+## Configure OAuth 2.0 authentication using REST API

+Configure the OAuth 2.0 settings using the REST API by referencing the [REST API](/server-api-reference/v5.0/api-reference/#operation/Administration_UpdateOAuthSettings) document.

+While configuring OAuth settings, you can also configure the group import settings to import the OAuth groups.
+You can include the group settings details based on the provider type to configure the group import settings.
+Please refer to this [FAQ](/faq/what-are-the-different-request-object-properties-of-group-imports-setting-for-each-oauth-and-openid-provider-type/) document to learn about the different group import settings details based on the provider.